Anchor links to the specific schedules

 Do you occasionally feel stupid?
 Do you get that old imposter syndrome once in a while?
 Do you not trust your own capabilities?
 Come to this workshop to • participate in a in a guided course-felt-response-analysis to pinpoint the triggers for self-doubt; • interrogate your self-doubts for the presence of fixed ideas of the mind; • share, learn, and try out confidence-builders such as reasonable goal setting and visualization.
 A lot of you do not appreciate your excellent minds as much as you should.
 It’s time to start turning down whatever noise is causing this harmful self-misunderstanding.
 All experience-levels welcome.

-| Code | Date | Time |
+Code Date Time

 Confronting Confusion

 Do you want to understand more in your classes?
 Do you ever feel like you’re getting it but not really getting it?
 Do you have the sense that you should be digging deeper?
-If so (and if not), come to this workshop to • try out the identify-isolate-interrogate-investigate system for clearning the concept fog; • share, learn, and select methods for illuminaton, including, talking, writing, and drawing; • rehearse asking questions with confidence and specificity; Come to this workshop to be dazzled by your own mind’s capacity to get itself out of trouble if you will give it half a chance.
+If so (and if not), come to this workshop to • try out the identify-isolate-interrogate-investigate system for clearing the concept fog; • share, learn, and select methods for illuminaton, including, talking, writing, and drawing; • rehearse asking questions with confidence and specificity; Come to this workshop to be dazzled by your own mind’s capacity to get itself out of trouble if you will give it half a chance.
 All experience-levels welcome.

-| Code | Date | Time |
+Code Date Time

 Fighting Procrastination